 Renée BrookerOf Counsel

 Before joining Finch McCranie LLP to represent whistleblowers in 2017, Renée Brooker was a long-time Federal Prosecutor in a senior leadership position at the United States Department of Justice.
-Ms. Brooker’s strategic oversight of cases involving fraud in the Medicare, Medicaid, and dozens of federally-funded grant, contract, and loan programs led to billions of dollars in recoveries and successful trial verdicts.
+At the Justice Department, Renée had oversight for hundreds of settlements and judgments, with nearly $6 billion in False Claims Act and FIRREA recoveries.
+Her team also obtained a successful civil RICO verdict against the tobacco industry after a 9 month trial in federal district court.

 Her background includes enforcing these laws at the Justice Department: